Philo Farnsworth conceived the world's first all-electronic television at the age of 15.

 James Fergason holds over 125 U.S.

-George Ferris conceived, designed, and built an engineering marvel, which astonished the world at its debut and became
+George Ferris conceived, designed, and built an engineering marvel, which astonished the world at its debut and became a m

 Physicist Dr. Robert E. Fischell has earned nearly 200 U.S.